pySim-shell

 • reading and writing of files and records in raw, hex-encoded binary format

-• decoded reading (display file data in JSON format)
+• decoded reading (display file data represented in human and machine readable JSON format)

 • decoded writing (encode from JSON to binary format, then write)